LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Experiments

 \subsection{Model Efficiency}

-We compare the efficiency of LEFT with representative TSAD methods on the PSM.
+We compare the efficiency of LEFT with representative TSAD methods on PSM.
 The baselines cover several common design lines in recent work.
 AnomalyTransformer~\cite{xu_anomaly_nodate} uses a transformer and detects anomalies through association discrepancy.
 CrossAD~\cite{li_crossad_nodate} uses a transformer for multi-scale modeling.
 TimeMixer~\cite{wang_timemixer_nodate} uses MLP-based multi-scale mixing.
 TimesNet~\cite{wu_timesnet_nodate} uses frequency-aware convolutional modeling.
-All models are trained and tested on a single NVIDIA L40 GPU.

-Table~\ref{tab_efficiency_results} shows that LEFT is the most efficient method across FLOPs, number of trainable parameters, and measured runtime.
+Table~\ref{tab_efficiency_results} shows that LEFT achieves the lowest FLOPs and the fastest measured runtime among the compared methods, while maintaining a moderate model size.
 LEFT uses 188.849M FLOPs and 4.256M parameters.
 LEFT runs in 25.66 seconds per training epoch and 0.01527 seconds per 128 samples at inference.
 LEFT also shows clear efficiency advantages over strong baselines.
 The results suggest that LEFT stays small enough for typical deployment budgets, while its compute profile leads to clear wall-clock gains during both training and inference.